crosscon/context-based-auth-optee-os/README.md

 - enable communication via mTLS (adapted configuration for libmbedtls)
 - support communication with Nexmon VM (added PTA for reading from & writing to memory)

+This OS is supposed to work together with the [accompanying Trusted Application (TA)](https://github.com/crosscon/context-based-auth-trusted-application).
+See there for more information on how to include this in a setup.

 ## Configuration